 No man is an island, we all know that.
 We all need each other to prosper and thrive.
 Nobody can create a market by himself, without other people to sell to and buy from.
 Does this mean that the individual is insignificant, and it is the community or society that matters most?
 In the politics of inequality, does this mean that we should all share the available wealth and in that way, by building the bonds of society, we will eradicate inequality?

 Any system so chaotic and untidy as capitalism is surely begging for a system of rules to restore order.
-By now everyone has heard of the separation of ownership and control in large corporations.
-There the corporation stands, shamelessly, a giant capitalist monolith, and when you try to pin down the owner, the person you can hold responsible for the crime of being too rich, he isn't there.
+One element of this chaos is the unwieldy size of large corporations which poses many difficulties.
+By now everyone has heard of the separation of ownership and control in large corporations, since the problem was exposed by Berle and Means in 1932.
+There the corporation stands, a giant capitalist monolith, and when you try to pin down the owner, the person you can hold responsible for the crime of being too rich, he isn't there.

 The debate about regulating executive pay is highly entertaining because very few people have any clear understanding of what these executives actually do at work every day, and only a few people have any clear grasp of the form and structure of executive pay schemes.